-We have presented details of the first design, implementation and testing of a Bayesian multi-diagnostic inference system for the MAST-U divertor.
-The system has been designed to be modular and flexible, so that the diagnostics modelled by the system can be changed easily.
-In order to test the system, synthetic experimental measurements for filtered cameras viewing the first four Balmer lines, the divertor Thomson scattering system and the Langmuir probes were derived from SOLPS simulations, and included appropriate added noise.
-These tests have demonstrated that for the given synthetic data, the 2D plasma fields can be inferred with enough accuracy to give powerful insight into the physics of plasma behaviour in the divertor.
+These system tests have demonstrated that for the given synthetic data, the 2D plasma fields can be inferred with enough accuracy to give powerful insight into the physics of plasma behaviour in the divertor.
 It was also demonstrated that uncertainties in the inferred plasma fields can be reliably estimated using Hamiltonian Monte-Carlo sampling, which would allow conclusions to be drawn from the results with greater confidence.

-This first effort at Integrated data analysis for the divertor has thus been successful in demonstrating that the use of a Bayesian, multi-diagnostic approach to infer the plasma 'solution' merits further investigation.
+This first effort at Integrated data analysis for the divertor has thus been successful in demonstrating that the use of a Bayesian, multi-diagnostic approach to infer the plasma solution merits further investigation.
+Future work will focus on the inclusion of additional diagnostic systems, and the application of this analysis to real diagnostic data from tokamak experiments.